Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 Hachette

-"Bold and full of character, it will be delicious! ~ Decanter"
+“Bold and full of character—it’s going to be delicious! ~ Decanter”

-"Intense purple color with violet highlights and a black core.
-Expressive nose with aromas reminiscent of mocha and dark chocolate, smoky minerality, blackberries and brambleberries, juicy plums, chili pepper, and bay leaf in the background.
-Well-structured palate with ripe tannins, soft acidity, great freshness, and aromatic depth.
-A wine with density and length."
-(Markus Del Monego) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“Deep purple color with violet highlights and a black core.
+An expressive nose with aromas of mocha and dark chocolate, smoky minerality, blackberries and wild blackberries, juicy plums, chili pepper, and bay leaf in the background.
+Well-structured on the palate with ripe tannins, gentle acidity, great freshness, and aromatic depth.
+A wine with density and length.”
+(Markus Del Monego) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

-Buy your Laroze wines at the best price in our private sale!
+Buy your Laroze wines at the best price in a private sale!

 Eye